shakti8210/shakti8210/README.md

 ![WebDev](https://www.infrawebtech.in/wp-content/uploads/2020/03/mobile-app-development-technologies-768x303.png)
 # Hey!!
 Great to see you here!  :-)

-### <div>I am an enthusiastic, aspiring full stack web developer Passionate about implementing and launching new projects.
-Also I have made so many type of android apps and has more than 300K downloads one play store.
+### <div>I am an enthusiastic, aspiring full stack App developer Passionate about implementing and launching new projects.
+I have made so many type of android apps and has more than 300K downloads one play store.
 </div>